 The management committee is well informed about everything that happens in the setting.
 Its members understand and fulfil their roles well.
 They are well informed about the performance of the setting which they discuss in their regular meetings.
-The head teacher is the registered person; she visits regularly and the setting benefits greatly from her support.
-The committee makes good use of thorough information to make effective decisions and it fulfills its legal responsibilities.
+The former head teacher is the registered person and he fulfils his duties with commitment and enthusiasm.
+The committee makes good use of thorough information to make effective decisions and it fulfils its legal responsibilities.